 Is it possible to get an organisation-specific Open Badge Passport?

 Yes.
-Open Badge Factory’s Enterprise customers have the possibility to purchase a dedicated instance of Open Badge Passport for their organisation.
+Open Badge Factory’s Pro and Enterprise customers have the possibility to purchase a dedicated instance of Open Badge Passport for their organisation.
 They will for example receive their own login page and the service will be personified according to the organisation’s brand.
-This makes it possible for companies or large organisations to build Open Badge Passport communities for their own employees, clients and stakeholders.
+This makes it possible for companies or large organisations to build Open Badge Passport communities for their own employees, clients and other interest groups.

 Who is responsible of Open Badge Passport?